fieldtrip/website/development/project/synthetic_grad.md

 so for example
     data1 = T01 * inv(T03) * data3;

 TODO: This requires testing on real data using the CTF software as gold standard, i.e. use the newDs command to construct a 1st, 2nd and 3rd order dataset from an original 0th order dataset (only one trial required, e.g. average).
-Regarding Matlab code, fieldtrip/syntheticgradient.m performs the conversions of the data.
+Regarding MATLAB code, fieldtrip/syntheticgradient.m performs the conversions of the data.

 ## Step 3: apply the coefficients to the gradiometer array